uwu64/orbital-platform/README.md

 Use your toolchain of choice to target the `stm32l476zgt` MCU.

+## Using the gcc-arm-none-eabi toolchain and pyocd with DAPLINK debugger
+I personally prefer to use a very minimal environment for prototyping firmware.
+See the [template project here](https://github.com/uwu64/cg3-stm32l476)

 ## Using the Keil MDK (μVision) IDE with DAPLINK debugger

 One toolchain that works with developing software for Orbital Platform uses the Keil MDK IDE and DAPLINK debugger dongle, on Windows.